rpowelson12/Easypass/README.md

 - [Built With](#-built-with)
 - [Contributing](#-contributing)
 - [License](#-license)

+# Easypass

+Easypass is a command-line tool that lets you generate, save, and retrieve passwords for any platform, website, or anything else that you need a password for.
+All passwords are encrypted and securely stored in a local database so you can be assured they are safe.
+Passwords that are generated, updated or retrieved are automatically copied to the clipboard for easy pasting and no transcription errors.

+## 💭 Why Easypass?
+After receiving multiple alerts about my browser-saved passwords being exposed in data leaks, I realized I needed a safer solution.
+I hated managing password updates and coming up with new ones for every site.
+I needed a tool that I could use to make my life easier.
+Easypass was born!
+With Easypass, I don't have to expose saved passwords online.
+I don't have to worry about my passwords getting exposed and if they are, I can easily update and manage them locally.

 ### 📥 Install Easypass
 This command runs the install script which determines your OS, installs the correct version for your system, and allows you to use Easypass all in one command!